 The Superior East OPP is reminding the public that officers will be focusing on violations such as: Follow too close, Speeding, Improper lane change, Distracted Driving, Improper Turns, Fail to Yield Right of Way, Improper Passing and Disobey Traffic Control.
 These violations are attributable to many CMV involved collisions and the OPP remind the public to drive carefully, so that everyone can make it home safely.

-- SE OPP White River – White River Man Charged for Failing to Attend Court - April 6, 2020
+- SE OPP White River – White River Driver charged with impaired - November 9, 2020